Checkpoint 4

 - To launch full vision pipeline (camera + rectification + AprilTag detection), run the following in the VSCode Terminal:

-ros2 launch mbot_vision apriltag.launch.py- This will also publish AprilTag detection results on
+ros2 launch mbot_vision apriltag.launch.py- This will publish AprilTag detection results on

-- This will also publish AprilTag detection results on
+- This will publish AprilTag detection results on

 Checkpoint Submission